Two by Twos: Consolidation

 Its policy of not revealing its name, finances, doctrine, or history, (Note: "In very short order they also destroyed Irvine's earlier stature as a charismatic innovator by explaining that the sect he had founded was actually a collective rediscovery of the earliest form of Christianity, which had existed as small persecuted bands since the first century." —Benton Johnson (Johnson 1995).) and avoidance of publicity (Note: "The Cooneyites, also called the Two-by-Two's, have developed the shunning of publicity into a fine art." —Melton (Melton 2009).) largely kept the church from public notice.
-The group has been labeled a "high-control group" by some.
-Former members have also referred to the group as a "cult".
-Survivor Laura McConnell-Conti called it a "cult" due to the "emotional, spiritual, and physical control" she experienced.
-John Pikcilingis, a member for 55 years, also described it as a "cult," stating, "cults are something that you can see from the outside, not from the inside."
-A few authors of popular literature have noted the church, even using it as background for various works.
+The sect has been labeled a "high-control group" by some, while former members and others have referred to the group as a "cult".
+A few authors of popular literature have noted the church, using it as a background for various works.